zigzagoon1/phase-4-data-structures-implement-a-stack/README.md

 of memory.
 If we're trying to add an element and we're out of memory where the array is located, the entire array will need to be relocated.
 This is expensive in terms of memory, which means using an array as our underlying data structure is not optimal from the perspective of space complexity.
+Refer to [this lesson][arrays-underneath] for a more comprehensive explanation of space and time efficiency issues with arrays.

 Given that a `Stack` only uses `push` and `pop` methods, we don't need to use an underlying data structure that allows direct access to all of the elements.
 A